McAllister: Community, Culture, and the Environment

 As stewards of the McAllister Program in Community, Culture, and the Environment, Ecoss aims to:

-- Foster conversations among diverse stakeholders around ecology and climate science, aiming especially to include and amplify voices not traditionally invited to participate in these conversations;
+- Foster new and inclusive conversations about ecology and climate action, aiming especially to include and amplify voices historically excluded from these conversations;

-- Strengthen and nurture existing bridges between NAU and its neighbor communities around environmental questions and challenges;
+- Strengthen bridges between NAU and its neighbor communities and build new ones that will allow us to collaboratively address environmental questions and challenges;

-- Develop and foster cultural opportunities that illumine these questions and extend their luminance and lasting power beyond the campus community.
+- Imagine and develop cultural opportunities that illumine the intersections of art, climate, and science, and extend their luminance and lasting power beyond the campus community;